khanshafiira/PythonKnowledge-2/README.md

 ## NumPy

-NumPy is Python's essential scientific computing library.
+NumPy (Numerical Python) is Python's essential scientific computing library.
 It is **a Python library** that **includes a multidimensional array object, various derived objects** (such as masked arrays and matrices), **and a collection of routines for performing fast array operations**, such as mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation, and much more.

 You can use NumPy in Python by import it